Our Administrative Staff

 Ms. Marcela Bravo

 Ms. Marcela has been been working at Belmont for the past 11 years.
 She studied in Mexico.
 Ms. Marcela is a mother and enjoys cooking when she is not working.
-When asked about how she likes working here she stated, "My job is probably not working with kids directly but I enjoy seeing that everything is in order for the convenience.
+When asked about how she likes working here she stated, "My job is probably not working with kids directly but I enjoy seeing that everything is in order for their convenience.
 This goes for the animals that we have at the daycare as well."